Cavalier Invitational at Durham Academy

 Last changed on

 I am the Director of Forensics and head LD coach at Cary Academy.
 I would describe myself as a neo-traditionalist.
 I follow a traditional approach to LD with some notable exceptions.
 I am a typical traditionalist in that I prefer a debate centered on a common sense, reasonable, good faith interpretation of the resolution; and I believe speakers should emphasize effective communication and practice the habits of fine public speaking during the debate.
 I differ from many traditionalists in that I am not a fan of the value premise and criterion, and that I do not believe that LD arguments have to be based on broad philosophical concepts, but rather should be as specific to the particular resolution as possible.
 If you want to win my ballot you should focus on developing a clear position and showing how it is superior to the position put forth by your opponent.
 You should not attempt to make more arguments than your opponent can respond to so that you can extend them in rebuttal.
 In my opinion most rounds are not resolved by appeals to authority.
 The original analysis and synthesis of the debater is vastly more important to me than cards.
+Reading cards is not good debating, giving full and complete verbal explanations of the specific claims made in the round and how they interact with one another is.
 For further insight on my views please consult these following articles I have written for the Rostrum:

 Sheri Petkus